 Down below, I’ve listed the most important ideas, concepts, and insights from the book that I hope you will find useful and helpful.

 Let’s get started with the first key idea:

 Key Idea #1: The Compound Effect Formula Brings Extraordinary Results

 As stated above, the main idea of the book is based on the small and consistent actions, rather than big but short-term actions, that will bring much greater payoffs.

 “The Compound Effect is the principle of reaping huge rewards from a series of small, smart choices.”

-At first, we won’t see the difference, 5 months or even a year goes by and everything may look relatively the same.
+At first, we won’t see any difference, in 4 months, or even a year, everything may look relatively the same.

 But give it two or three years and the differences can blow you away.

 So, what are some small choices you could be making on a daily basis, that could compound into positive changes for you in the future?

 Which brings us to the second key idea: